Your Council Tax bill 2018-19

 Each organisation works out how much they need to raise from Council Tax to run their services, we’re then responsible for sending out bills to households and collecting the money.

-Just nine pence in every pound you pay in Council Tax is kept by us, to run everything from rubbish collections to supporting the local economy.
+Just nine pence in every pound you pay in Council Tax is kept by us, to run everything from rubbish collections to supporting local economy.

 - Worcestershire County Council

 - Hereford and Worcester Fire and Rescue Authority

 - West Mercia Police and Crime Commissioner

 The Secretary of State for Housing, Communities and Local Government has made an offer to adult social care authorities. (“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)